preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 What you can do here is described on this page: :doc:`Filter UI </blocks/general-block-settings/filters/index>`

-In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+In Omnia 7.0 and later, new options for filtering are available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`

 Refiner
 -----------------
-Here you select refiners users can use to refine the list:
+Here you select refiners users can use to refine the list.
+(Not available in Omnia 7.0 and later, see link to new filter options above).

 .. image:: document-rollup-settings-refiners-new.png